-It is distinct from the mountainous hydro-riparian systems to the west and the drier areas to the north and east.
-The Puget Sound Valley is a depressed glaciated area consisting of moderately dissected tableland covered by glacial till, glacial outwash, and lacustrine deposits.
-Relief in the valley is moderate with elevation ranging from sea level to 460 meters (m) and seldom exceeding 160 m.
-North of the U.S.-Canada border, bedrock outcrops of Mesozoic and Palaeozoic origin form rolling hills on the Lower Mainland that reach an elevation of 310 m above sea level.
+This ecoregion is distinct from the mountainous hydro-riparian systems to the west, as well as the drier areas to the north and east.
+The Puget Sound Valley is a topographically depressed previously glaciated area consisting of moderately dissected tableland covered by glacial till, glacial outwash, and lacustrine deposits.
+Topographic relief in the valley is moderate, with elevation ranging from sea level to 460 metres (m), although seldom exceeding 160 m.
+North of the USA-Canada border, bedrock outcrops of Mesozoic and Palaeozoic origin form undulating hills on the lower elevation mainland that reach an elevation of 310 m above sea level.
 The Fraser River dominates this ecoregion.
 The majority of soils in the valley are formed in glacial materials under the influence of coniferous forest.
 Haplorthods (brown podzolic soils) are most common and contain moderately thick forest floor layers with well-developed humus.

-Before cultivation and European settlement, the Puget Sound lowland forests were dominated by dense coniferous forests most commonly made up of western red cedar, western hemlock (Tsuga heterophylla), and Douglas-fir (Pseudotsuga menziesii).
-Mixed stands of Douglas-fir with some Garry oak (Quercus garrayana), Pacific dogwood (Cornus nuttallii) and arbutus (Arbutus menziesii) are common on drier sites.
-Moist sites support stands of western hemlock and western red cedar.
-Periodic flooding and infrequent fires were once the predominant disturbance regimes in the region.
-Long intervals (centuries) between large-scale fire events were more typical of moister forest types, with drier forests (Quercus spp., P. ponderosa) and prairies experiencing frequent fires.
+Before Native American cultivation and European settlement, the Puget Sound lowland forests were dominated by dense coniferous forests, most commonly composed of Western red cedar, Western hemlock (Tsuga heterophylla), and Douglas-fir (Pseudotsuga menziesii).
+Mixed stands of Douglas-fir with some Oregon oak (Quercus garrayana), Pacific dogwood (Cornus nuttallii) and Toyon (Arbutus menziesii) are common on drier sites.
+Moist tracts support stands of Western hemlock and Western red cedar.
+Periodic flooding and infrequent fires were once the predominant prehistoric disturbance regimes in the region.
+Long time intervals (on the order of centuries) between large-scale fire events were more typical of moister forest types, with drier forests (Quercus spp., Pinus ponderosa) and prairies experiencing frequent fires.

-In general, this ecoregion is intermediate in species richness (429 species), and conifer richness (11 species) compared to the 30 other ecoregions within its Major Habitat Type (MHT).
-Birds (200 species) make up the majority (47 percent) of taxonomic groups represented.
-Notably, eight of the total species are endemics and six of these are snails.
+This ecoregion is intermediate in vertebrate species richness (284 species), and conifer richness (eleven species) compared to the thirty other ecoregions within its Major Habitat Type (MHT).
+Birds (200 species) make up the largest fraction of vertebrate taxonomic groups represented.
+Notably, eight of the total faunal species are endemics, and six of these are snail taxa.
 Although plant communities within the region are similar to others in the T. heterophylla zone of western Washington, large areas once contained prairie, oak woodland, and pine (Pinus spp.) forest types.
-Other notable features that are uncommon elsewhere in western Washington include the following: (1) Pinus contorta, P. monticola, and P. ponderosa as major constituents along with P. menziesii and Glautheria shallon; (2) Q. garryana groves (relict examples on the Ft.
-Lewis Airforce Base); (3) extensive prairies often invaded by P. menziesii and associated with groves of Quercus (Ft.
-Lewis); (4) abundant and poorly drained sites with swamp or bog communities (relict examples in the Seattle area); (5) occurrence of species rarely or never found elsewhere in western Washington such as Juniperus scopulorum, Populus tremuloides, P. ponderosa, and Betula papyrifera.
+Other notable features that are uncommon elsewhere in western Washington include the following: (1) Pinus contorta, P. monticola, and P. ponderosa as major constituents along with P. menziesii and Glautheria shallon; (2) Quercus garryana groves (relict examples on the Fort Lewis Airforce Base); (3) extensive prairies often invaded by P. menziesii and associated with groves of Quercus (Fort Lewis); (4) abundant, but poorly drained sites with swamp or bog communities (relict examples in the Seattle area); (5) occurrence of species rarely or never found elsewhere in western Washington such as Juniperus scopulorum, Populus tremuloides, Pinus ponderosa, and Betula papyrifera.
 Prairies were significant features south of Puget Sound and once included the Tacoma Prairies near Tacoma, Washington and Wier Prairie near Olympia, Washington.
-Since settlement the extent of these prairies has been substantially reduced by urbanization, cultivation, and invasion by Douglas-fir and Garry Oak communities caused by fire suppression and livestock grazing.
+Since human settlement, the extent of these prairies has been substantially reduced by urbanization, cultivation, and invasion by Douglas-fir and Oregon Oak communities caused by overly aggressive fire suppression and livestock overgrazing.

-Remaining riparian forests in the region provide important spawning areas for salmonids (Oncorhynchus spp.), habitat for amphibians and snails, roost sites for bats, perching and nesting sites for bald eagles, and travel corridors for wildlife (e.g., Black-tailed deer, neotropical migratory birds).
+Remaining riparian forests in the region provide important spawning areas for salmonids (Oncorhynchus spp.), habitat for amphibians and snails, roosting sites for bats, perching and nesting sites for Bald eagles, and travel corridors for wildlife (e.g., Black-tailed deer, neotropical migratory birds).

-This ecoregion lies within the most densely populated area of Washington and British Columbia, encompassing the cities of Vancouver, Victoria, Bellingham, Seattle, Tacoma, and Olympia.
-Consequently, only 5 percent of the original habitat within the region remains and most remaining areas have been heavily (90-100 percent) altered.
-Small, isolated islands of original habitat (e.g., old-growth forest, bogs, prairie-Oak woodlands) are surrounded by urbanization and agriculture.
+This ecoregion is situated within the most densely human populated area of the state of Washington and province of British Columbia, encompassing the cities of Vancouver, Victoria, Bellingham, Seattle, Tacoma, and Olympia.
+Consequently, only five percent of the original habitat within the region remains and most remaining areas have been heavily (90 to 100 percent) altered.
+Small, isolated ecological islands of original habitat (e.g., old-growth forest, bogs, prairie-Oak woodlands) are surrounded by urbanization and agriculture.

-Among the plant communities in this region the prairie-Q. garryana woodlands, riparian forests and wetlands, and old-growth lowland forests (almost completely gone) are most threatened.
+Among the plant communities in this region the prairie-Quercus garryana woodlands, riparian forests and wetlands, and old-growth lowland forests (almost completely destroyed) are most threatened.

-Very little of the natural communities in this region have been protected.
+Only a very small fraction of the natural communities in this region have been protected.
 Opportunity exists to use local conservation easements to protect remaining riparian and wetland areas and to restore a portion of the old-growth forests.
-However, this potential is limited by urbanization that is projected to increase substantially over the next decade; the region is one of the fastest growing areas in the United States.
-A case can be made to better manage riparian areas and nearby watersheds to maintain city watersheds and open spaces, and to provide connections to adjacent ecoregions.
+However, this potential is limited by urbanization, which is actually projected to increase substantially over the period 2015-2020; the region is one of the fastest growing areas in the USA.
+A case can be made to better manage riparian areas and nearby watersheds to maintain municipal watersheds and open spaces, and to provide biological corridors to adjacent ecoregions.

 The ecoregion was given a critical ranking because of threats to remaining native habitats from urbanization; agriculture; fire suppression; invasive species; flood control and hydroelectric dams; and logging.
 A serious threat to native plant communities, especially prairie-oak woodlands, is invasion by scotchbroom (Cytisus scoguarius) and encroachment by trees as a result of fire suppression in these prairies.

-Within the region the best opportunities for conservation include the following:
+Within the ecoregion the best opportunities for conservation include the following: